Home » Water Quality » Contaminants » What Causes Brown Well Water & How to Get Rid of It

 Iron Ore Buildup

-3. Iron Bacteria Growth in Well Can Cause Brown Water
+3. Iron Bacteria Growth

 Bacterial Growth in Well

-Iron bacteria deposits will be thick, slimy, and generally stick to plumbing walls.
-Bacterial colonies don’t cause any known diseases, but can encourage the growth of more dangerous germs.
-The buildup can also impact water flow in pipes.
+Although bacterial colonies don’t cause any known diseases, they can encourage the growth of more dangerous germs.
+The buildup can also impact water flow in pipes, decreasing the water pressure in your home.

-The best way to get rid of iron bacteria in wells is to either shock the well (with chlorine concentration) or use a chemical Injection system to continuously feed chlorine (calcium hypochlorite or liquid sodium hypochlorite) into the well using a chlorinator pump.
+The best way to get rid of iron bacteria in wells is to either shock the well (with a chlorine concentration) or use a chemical injection system to continuously feed chlorine (calcium hypochlorite or liquid sodium hypochlorite) into the well using a chlorinator pump.
 We recommend the Springwell Chemical Injection system for this purpose.

-4. Dirt and Debris In Wells Can Cause Water To Be Brown
+4. Dirt and Debris

 Dirt and Debris